namratapanwar20/TRAINING_Assignment/SQL-Query/Query-XII.(12)/SQLAnswer.md

-**12.Get all the appeasements in July month.<br>
+**12.Get all the appeasements in July month.<br>**

-a.How do we differentiate between returns and appeasements?<br>
+**a.How do we differentiate between returns and appeasements?<br>** --> Return refers to the process where customers send back their purchased items due to reasons such as defects, damage or wrong product.
+Whereas appeasements refers to the process of making concessions to dissatisfied customers in the form of discounts, refunds or vouchers to maintain the relationship with the customer.

-b.Get all the below fields <br>
+**b.Get all the below fields <br>**
 (Appeasements in return_adjustment_type)<br>
 RETURN_ID<br>
 ENTRY_DATE <br>